sethwoodworth/FriendlyToS/tosWatch/README.md

 A Python project that calls Javascript to parse html, probably.

 Determining if a paragraph from a new version matches a paragraph of the previous version

 ```
  Compare checksums of policyVersions.
    If same, no change -> log no change & return
-   If different, compare checksums for each paragraph
+   If different -> compare checksums for each paragraph
      If same, no change
      If different -> log paragraph i changed & add to list of changed paragraphs
    For each paragraph in list of changed paragraphs